 Journalists are welcome to use OSF news hub material without asking for permission.
 Please do not hesitate to contact us if you are further interested in our work.
-Press inquiries can be directed to Cassandra Zavislak, Project Assistant, at firstname.lastname@example.org.
+Press inquiries can be directed to Cassandra Zavislak, WPS Project Specialist, at firstname.lastname@example.org.

 Boiler Plate Language

 Our Secure Future (OSF) works to strengthen the Women, Peace and Security (WPS) agenda to build a more peaceful world through ensuring women’s full participation in governance.
 Three key areas of opportunity to strengthen the global Women, Peace and Security agenda are:

 - Amplifying women’s voices,